-PRESS DIGEST - Russia - Sept 20
+PRESS DIGEST - RUSSIA - Sept 20

-DUBAI, Feb 11 Iran has again allowed Russian planes to use its airspace during recent operations in Syria, a senior Iranian security official was quoted as saying on Saturday.

-Moscow, Sept 20 The following are some of the leading stories in Russia's newspapers on Tuesday.
+The following are some of the leading stories in Russia's newspapers on Thursday.
 Reuters has not verified these stories and does not vouch for their accuracy.

 VEDOMOSTI